- Elegant body

-A high-tech 48-volt electrical system in the 2020 Audi A7 can run the car’s myriad screens and features with the gas engine turned off at stop lights, but it does little to aid fuel economy or performance while underway.
+A high-tech 48-volt electrical system in the 2020 Audi A7 can run the car’s multiple screens and features with the gas engine turned off at stop lights, but it does little to aid fuel economy or performance while underway.

-Still, the 2020 A7 is reasonably frugal given its healthy performance.
+Still, the 2020 A7 is reasonably frugal given its impressive performance.
 The EPA rates the car at 22 mpg city, 29 highway, 24 combined, which is enough for a 4 out of 10 on our scale.

 The S7 doesn't extract much of a penalty for its performance.
 The EPA rates it at 18/28/22 mpg.

 That’s a bit above some like-powered rivals.
 The A7 and S7 run on premium unleaded fuel.